AlbaHernando/micropython_air_monitor_Group_4/README.md

 - Transmit the collected data via Wi-Fi to a cloud-based web dashboard for remote monitoring and historical data logging.

 ## 2. Hardware Components
-Describe your implementation and include block or circuit diagram(s).

 The following components have been selected to build the prototype.

 - MCU (Microcontroller): ESP32